Gladiuzz/Gladiuzz/README.md

 ## 🌱 Currently Learning
 - Learn and implement the concept of clean architecture in flutter
-- optimization for natural language processing(NLP)
-- Generative model using watsonx.ai
 - Integrating AI with flutter
+- Optimizing faster r-cnn model for object detection

 ## ✨ Fun Facts
 - Enjoy attending tech meetups and networking with other tech enthusiasts